11M

 Scotiabank’s MomentumPLUS Savings Account works because the longer you leave your money untouched, the more it will earn.

-While it's a high interest rate savings account for a big 6 bank, the majority of it is tied in a 3 month period (3.40%) and the other additional 1.35% requires you to be with Scotiabank for 360 days.
+While it's a high interest rate savings account for a big 6 bank, it is tied in a 3 month period (5.00%).
 It's the best big bank HISA if you need a brick and mortar branch, chequing accounts, investment options and more all in one place.

 Again, since it’s a big bank, the Scotiabank MomentumPLUS doesn’t necessarily offer the best rates when it comes to HISAs.
 But their tiered interest strategy is certainly appealing to some clients looking to save money and earn some interest.